dairin0d/discrete-mirage/docs/notes.md

 * A rudimentary "temporal antialiasing" / "motion blur" example (in the demo)
 * Support for different splat shapes (point, rectangle, square, circle, cube)

+## Version "proto-1.1.2"

+This version fixes a few bugs I encountered on Windows that I didn't run into when developing the original version on Linux.
+Also, I switched the demo from SDL2 to RGFW (single-header window abstraction library).
+Hopefully, now it would be easier for other people to try out this project :-)